ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 posterior_model = get_posterior(3, 1)
 print('\nTrainable variables for posterior model: ', posterior_model.layers[0].trainable_variables)
 print('Sampling from the posterior distribution:\n', posterior_model.call(tf.constant(1.0)).sample(5))

-# Note that every time we run this cell block, we get different results for the samples

 #    Trainable variables for prior model:  []
 #    Sampling from the prior distribution: